ejpsoil/inspire_soil_gpkg_template/sql/README.md

 - "u_layergenesisprocessstate" - UPDATE - Checks that only valid values from the CODELIST layergenesisprocessstatevalue are entered in the "layergenesisprocessstate" field
 - "i_layerrocktype" - INSERT - Checks that only valid values from the CODELIST lithologyvalue are entered in the "layerrocktype" field
 - "u_layerrocktype" - UPDATE - Checks that only valid values from the CODELIST lithologyvalue are entered in the "layerrocktype" field
+- "i_check_depth_range" - INSERT - checks that at least one of profileelementdepthrange_uppervalue and profileelementdepthrange_lowervalue is not null.
+- "u_check_depth_range" - UPDATE - checks that at least one of profileelementdepthrange_uppervalue and profileelementdepthrange_lowervalue is not null.
 - "u_begin_today_profileelement" - UPDATE - Checks that, upon updating the table, beginlifespanversion is updated to today
 - "u_begin_today_profileelement_error" - UPDATE - Checks that, upon updating, endlifespanversion is greater than today
-- "i_checkgeogenicfieldsnull" - INSERT - checks that if in the “layertype” field the value is different from “geogenic” the values ​​in the “layerrocktype”, “layergenesisprocess”, “layergenesisenviroment” and “layergenesisprocessstate” fields are null
-- "u_checkgeogenicfieldsnull" - INUPDATE - checks that if in the “layertype” field the value is different from “geogenic” the values ​​in the “layerrocktype”, “layergenesisprocess”, “layergenesisenviroment” and “layergenesisprocessstate” fields are null

 **PARTICLESIZEFRACTIONTYPE**
 - "i_check_fraction_sum" - INSERT - checks that the sum of "fractioncontent" does not exceed 100.